hidet-org/hidet/README.md

 # Hidet: A compilation-based DNN inference framework
 [Documentation](http://docs.hidet.org:9000/)

 Hidet is an open-source DNN inference framework based on compilation.
+It supports end-to-end compilation of DNN models from PyTorch and ONNX to efficient cuda kernels.
-It takes an ONNX model as input, conducts a series of graph-level and operator-level optimizations, and does inference.
+A series of graph-level and operator-level optimizations are applied to optimize the performance.

 ## Getting Started